Substra/substrafl/benchmark/camelyon/README.md

---batch-size BATCH_SIZE             Number of samples used in each local step (i.e. each batch) (default: 16) --num-workers NUM_WORKERS           Number of torch workers to use for data loading (default: 0) --mode MODE                         Benchmark mode, either `subprocess`, `docker` or `remote` (default: subprocess) --credentials-path CREDENTIALS      Remote only: relative path from the connect_conf folder to connect credentials (default: remote.yaml)
+--batch-size BATCH_SIZE             Number of samples used in each local step (i.e. each batch) (default: 16) --num-workers NUM_WORKERS           Number of torch workers to use for data loading (default: 0) --mode MODE                         Benchmark mode, either `subprocess`, `docker` or `remote` (default: subprocess) --credentials-path CREDENTIALS      Remote only: relative path from the substra_conf folder to Substra credentials (default: remote.yaml)
 --assets-keys-path asset_keys_PATH
-                                    Remote only: relative path from the connect_conf folder to a file where to fill in the connect assets to be reused (default: keys.json)
+                                    Remote only: relative path from the substra_conf folder to a file where to fill in the Substra assets to be reused (default: keys.json)
 --nb-train-data-samples NB_TRAIN_DATA_SAMPLES
                                     Number of data sample of 400 Mb to use for each train task on each center (default: 5) --nb-test-data-samples NB_TEST_DATA_SAMPLES